-"Oh yeah, I almost forgot about that!"
-Ash exclaimed.
-He looked back at Charmander.
-"Do you want a nickname, bud?"
+"Depends," Ash looked back at Charmander.
+"Do you want a nickname?"

 Charmander held up one of his small, clawed hands and made a chirping sound.
 Ash took that as confirmation and began to run all of the nicknames he'd come up with in the last few months in case his Pokemon wanted one.

 Charmander's tail flared up a bit and he grinned.
 Ash grinned right back.
-"Pyro it is.
-Glad to have you with me, Pyro!"
+"Pyro it is."

-The newly-named Pyro chirped happily and swished his tail around, evidently pleased with his name.
+The newly-named Pyro hissed cheerfully and swished his tail around, evidently pleased with his name.